 However, after looking into the hyper-growth stages of several companies, it seems like there really is just one key ingredient to achieve it.

-What is the Marketing Strategy Behind MailChimp’s Hyper-Growth?
+What is the Marketing Strategy that lead Behind MailChimp’s Hyper-Growth?

 MailChimp is the brainchild of Ben Chestnut and Dan Kurzius, started alongside a web design company called Rocket Science Group back in 2001.